hackclub/hackclub/workshops/personal_website/README.md

    > ![](img/gh_new_repo_button.gif)

 3. Under "Repository name" write `USERNAME.github.io` except instead of writing `USERNAME`, write your actual GitHub username.
-So if your username is `alice1337`, write `alice1337.github.io`.
+So if your username is `prophetorpheus`, write `prophetorpheus.github.io`.
 You have to name your repository this in order for GitHub Pages to work correctly (we'll talk more about GitHub Pages later)

    > ![](img/gh_create_new_repo.png)